markshust/falcon/packages/falcon-ui/README.md

 # falcon-ui

-## Introduction
+## Intro

-**Falcon UI** is a library of composable and themable primitive UI components for React, that help with building consistent, fast, responsive ecommerce web apps.
+**Falcon UI** is a library of composable and themable primitive UI components for React, that help with building consistent, fast, responsive web apps.
 It ships as part of **@deity/falcon** starter kit, but can also be installed standalone using instructions below.